British HallmarksCopyright © Notice

 The letter j, a variant of the letter i, was introduced to allow finer nuance in the written word.
 This bit of obscure information can be useful if you come across a word like "fjord" (a partially submerged Norwegian coastal valley).
 At first sight most English speakers would stumble on this word, but just imagine the j as an i and you are close to the correct pronunciation of "fee-yord" - it's not exactly the same because the j sound is slightly different to the i sound, but it gets you close.
 And you can do vice-versa with i for j if you need to.

 The point of all this is that the date letter change is nearly half way through the calendar year!
-So an item marked with an " a", which the table in Bradbury indicates is the date letter for 1916, could have been marked at any time from May 29th 1916 to 28th May, or possibly even some time in June, 1917.
+So an item marked by the London Assay Office with an "a" which the table in Bradbury indicates is the date letter for 1916 could have been marked at any time from 29 May 1916 to 28 May 1917, or possibly even some time in June.